LinhQuach13/zillow_regression_project/README.md

   -There is not one main driver for tax value.

- - Logistic regression model 1 is better than baseline but with more time I would continue to work with this model to improve the accuracy score
+ - Logistic regression is better than baseline but with more time I would continue to work with this model to improve the accuracy score

   - The models I created were a  Linear Regression, Lasso Lars, and Tweedie Regressor.
 All of the models outperformed the baseline.
 I chose was the linear regression as my best model with a 10 % improvement for predicting features of Tax Value: Caculated Finished Square Feet, bedroom count, and bathroom count.